 types and functions, not just those used by gmp-chudnovsky.
 Given the

-the sheer number of tests in your source tree, I was curious if there
+sheer number of tests in your source tree, I was curious if there are any

-are any individual tests that cover the full breadth of the interface,
+individual tests that cover the full breadth of the interface, presumably

-presumably without testing any single routine in as many permutations
+without testing any single routine in as many permutations as one would

-as one would ultimately want.
-Porting such a test would give us some
+ultimately want.
+Porting such a test would give us some degree of

 More generally, I'm curious how the other language efforts that have